GitJason33/GitJason33/README.md

 - 👋 Hi, I’m @GitJason33
 - 👀 I’m interested in gaming
-- 🌱 I’m currently learning computer engineering
+- 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on good ideas and projects
 - 📫 How to reach me is a secret 😎